gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/README.md

 ## 9. Types
 ### 9.1 Transfer learning
-- If your data size is small, just retrain the last layer; if your data size is large, you can retrain last two or three or all layers.
+- If your data size is small, just retrain the last layer; if your data size is large, you can retrain last two or three or all layers
-- Task A and task B share the same low level features, so transfer learning works.
+- Task A and task B share the same low level features, so transfer learning works
 ### 9.2 Multi-task learning
 - A set of tasks share the same low level features
+### 9.3 End-to-end learning
+- Needs large amount of data